-Shua Group The group's works include mass performances and actions in public spaces, audience interactive events and site-related and stage dance.
+Shua Group works include mass performances and actions in public spaces, audience interactive events and site-related and stage dance.
 Projects are built through choreography, live and field recorded sound, and interactions with objects, sites and geography.
 Shua Group is directed by Joshua Bisset and Laura Quattrocchi and is a 501(c)(3) non-profit organization.

 Shua Group has been presented by dance and performance presenters in New York City including Danspace Project, Movement Research, Dixon Place, the 92nd St Y, Joyce Soho, New Dance Alliance; in museums including the American Visionary Art Museum (Baltimore) and the Jersey City Museum; at universities including the University of Florida, Rutgers University, and Texas Womens University; in galleries including the Rochester Contemporary Art Center, Detroit Contemporary, Victory Arts (New Jersey); and internationally by Tacheles, Berlin, Kontainer, Bilbao Spain, Le Temps D'Aimer La Danse, Biarritz France, Danza Parco, Brescia Italy, Landiver University, Guatemala, Echo Arts, Cyprus, FIDA, Toronto Canada.
 Shua Group has received grants from Geraldine R. Dodge Foundation, the American Music Center, Hudson County Cultural Affairs and the Mid-Atlantic Arts Foundation.